Join our list

 Get up, walk away from the computer and change your mental environment.
 Breathe and listen to your intuition before you reply.
 This takes the emotion out of your response and you can look at the situation with a fresh perspective.

-Press play!
-Why small business owners are stressed
+Press play (above)!
+Discover why small business owners are stressed

 As a manager or leader, your actions speak louder than words.
 The interactions you have with others during challenging circumstances and conversations solidify your credibility.
 Nothing is so urgent that you can’t take two minutes to pause and hit re-boot.
 This does not mean you need to be a pushover.
 In fact, it puts you in a position of strength, consideration and confidence.